Li0n-0/Antenna-Helper/README.md

 * ~~in-flight, antennas of the active ship are all considered extended.~~
 * ~~in-flight math are done only once on loading.
 It need to be re-done when the ship stage, dock, etc...~~
 * DSN and range modifier may not be corectly set when loading a new game (after an "exit to main menu")
+* range modifier are off when using RSS, see [this thread](https://forum.kerbalspaceprogram.com/index.php?/topic/156122-wip131-antenna-helper-in-game-antennas-range-calculation-v09-8-dec-2017/&do=findComment&comment=3240861)

 ### Future plans :